Definition of DNA, mitochondrial

 All mtDNA is inherited from the mother.
 There are 2 to 10 copies of the mtDNA genome in each mitochondrion.

 mtDNA is a double-stranded, circular molecule.
 It is very small relative to the chromosomes in the nucleus and so contains only a limited number of genes.
-It is specialized in the information it carries and encodes a number of the subunits in the mitochondrial respiratory-chain complex that the cell needs to respire.
+It is specialized in the information it carries and encodes a number of the subunits in the mitochondrial respiratory-chain complex that the cell needs to make energy from oxygen.
 (It also contains genes for some ribosomal RNAs and transfer RNAs).

 Mutations (changes) in mtDNA can cause disease.
 The mutations often impair the function of oxidative-phosphorylation enzymes in the respiratory chain.
 This is especially manifest in tissues with a high energy expenditure such as brain and muscle.